KdudeDev/InfiniteMath/README.md

 In simpler terms, Roblox's normal limit is 1 with 308 zeros.
 InfiniteMath's limit is 1 with 1e+308 zeros.

+Numbers constructed from InfiniteMath supports arithmetic operators `(+, -, *, /, *)` with constructed numbers and normal numbers, and comparison operators `(<, >, <=, >=, ==, ~=)` with other constructed numbers.
+InfiniteMath also has support for OrderedDataStores.

-There are suffixes up to `1e+12000`, after that all numbers will display scientific notation.
+There are also suffixes up to `1e+12000`, after that all numbers will display scientific notation.
 If you want to see all the suffixes, here's a [google doc](https://docs.google.com/document/d/e/2PACX-1vTB2zhx8PCdu5HpV5kwqmNx8BV9RCv44qZaljlTb0Mm0nkzwMQ2cI6aupxrNktrlylsp-QnbES-XteP/pub) with them.

 If you have a list that goes higher than `1e+12000` (Trillinovenonagintanongentillion/TRNNA), by all means share it with me, I'd love to see it.

-Numbers constructed from InfiniteMath supports arithmetic operators `(+, -, *, /, *)` with constructed numbers and normal numbers, and comparison operators `(<, >, <=, >=, ==, ~=)` with other constructed numbers.
-InfiniteMath also has support for OrderedDataStores.

 # Explanation